Deploy a full-stack app with Sistemo

 Operate

-# SSH into any VM
+# SSH into any machine

-sistemo vm ssh db
+sistemo machine ssh db

-sistemo vm ssh api
+sistemo machine ssh api

-sistemo vm ssh web
+sistemo machine ssh web

 # Stop and start (port rules auto-restored)

-sistemo vm stop api
+sistemo machine stop api

-sistemo vm start api
+sistemo machine start api

 # View history